-Welcome to Tolcarne Class
+Welcome to Tolcarne!

 Tolcarne is one of two Key Stage 3 classes at Curnow Upper School.
 We have a very dedicated team which is made up of our teacher, Rachel Waters and a team of full time teaching assistants.
 Staff and students in Tolcarne Class work very hard to ensure that we make excellent progress in our learning during our time at school and we are all very proud of our efforts.
 As well as members of the Curnow team, students have a dedicated team of outside agencies which offer individual and group programmes of support which meet the needs of our students.
 These include: Physiotherapists, Occupational Therapists and Speech and Language Therapists.
 Tolcarne Class are a joy to teach; they have a real sense of what it means to be part of a group and have forged close friendships with their peers and staff, both within their own class and the wider school community.

 In Tolcarne Class we offer our students an age appropriate bespoke programme of learning that reflects and respects the individual needs of our pupils.
-Each of our pupils has 3 Individual Education Plan targets which supports their individual needs, these are assessed across the school day.
+Each of our pupils has 3 Individual Education Plan targets which supports their individual needs as outlined in their EHCP; these are assessed across the school day.
 In Key Stage 3, we follow a themed approach to the National Curriculum giving our learners age appropriate opportunities to study individual subjects at their developmental level using appropriate pedagogical teaching methods.
 A great part of our learning is experiential, allowing pupils to experience the world around them through a multi-sensory approach; whilst developing core literacy and numeracy skills as well as all other subjects in the curriculum.
-A key area of learning when pupils move to upper school is independence as they move through more senior areas of the school.
-In Key Stage 3 we focus on independent snack skills, cookery skills, dressing and undressing; where appropriate, and all round independence skills during lesson time.
+Some of our learners in class are provided with opportunities to work in our quieter learning space to ensure they receive the best learning opportunities.
+They require sensory passports in order to ensure their health and wellbeing is maintained.
+This entails several movement breaks followed by shorter structured learning tasks.